Fayeblade1488/Faye-Blade_Qwencode_venice_gitkraken/README.md

 ---

 **Important Note**: This integration is provided as-is.
 Users are responsible for compliance with the terms of service of GitKraken, Venice AI, and any other services used.
-The authors are not responsible for any misuse or violation of service terms.
+The authors are not responsible for any misuse or violation of service terms.# Updated with enhanced Venice AI integration